brandynsudjito/brandynsudjito/README.md

 # 💫 About Me:
 Hey!
-I'm Brandyn Sudjito, a passionate mobile and web developer from Toronto. <br>I'm currently studying Computer Science at Sheridan College.<br><br>👨‍💻 All of my projects are available at: [brandynsudjito.tech](https://brandynsudjito.tech)<br>💬 Questions?
+I'm Brandyn Sudjito, a passionate mobile and web developer from Toronto. <br>I'm currently studying Computer Science at Sheridan College, with a specialization in mobile computing.<br><br>👨‍💻 All of my projects are available at: [brandynsudjito.tech](https://brandynsudjito.tech)<br>💬 Questions?
 Send me an email [here](mailto:brandynsudjito1@gmail.com) <br>🌱 I’m always looking to expand my skills and become a stronger developer<br>⚡ Fun fact: I love robots and roguelikes

 ## 🌐 Socials: